Beneficiary drawdown

 Most providers (Royal London included) don’t allow beneficiaries resident in any overseas country to opt for beneficiary drawdown, as they do not have permission to market their products in the relevant country.
 It is essential to confirm the product providers permissions if your client is not UK resident.

-A: Beneficiary drawdown works in a similar way to flexi-access drawdown for an individual but without the age restrictions in relation to access.
-Someone of any age can receive benefits from a beneficiary drawdown plan.
+Beneficiary drawdown works in a similar way to flexi-access drawdown for an individual, but without the age restrictions in relation to access.
+This means the beneficiary does not have to wait until they’re age 55 before taking withdrawals from the beneficiary drawdown plan.

 The tax treatment of a beneficiary's drawdown payments starting on or after 6 April 2015 largely depends on the age of the deceased individual at death: